mrfriese/SQLfinalHF/README.md

 # Final-Project-Transforming-and-Analyzing-Data-with-SQL

 ## Project/Goals
-(fill in your description and goals here)
+Understand and complete first SQL project.
 ## Process
 ### (your step 1)
 ### (your step 2)